CaccaBOT/CaccaBOT/README.md

 `serverUrl`: where the server is hosted

-`groupId`: leave this untouched, when the bot will start and you'll try using a command it will send a message with the group ID, paste that id on this property to mark the group as the active CaccaBOT group
+`groupId`: Leave this unchanged.
+When the bot starts, and you try using a command, it will send a message with the group ID.
+Paste that ID into this property to mark the group as the active CaccaBOT group.

 `whatsappModuleEnabled`: leave this untouched unless you want to suspend all whatsapp functionality and only leave the web server active